BY LISA NEWCOMB

-Lisa Newcomb is Executive Director of the Empire State Association of Assisted Living (ESAAL), comprised of over 300 Adult Care Facilities throughout New York State, serving more than 30,000 residents.
-Contact Lisa at ESAAL 518-371-2573 ext.
-203.
+Lisa Newcomb is executive director of the Empire State Association of Assisted Living (ESAAL), comprised of over 300 Adult Care Facilities throughout New York State, serving more than 30,000 residents.